yusufbek-murodov/chat-with-pdfs/README.md

 ### `main()`
 Sets up the Streamlit interface and handles user interactions.

-## Optimizations
-The code includes several optimizations for performance and maintainability:
-- Dynamic chunk sizing for text splitting.
-- Parallel processing for faster PDF text extraction.
-- Cached vector store loading to avoid redundant computation.
-- Robust error handling and logging.

-## Future Improvements
-- Add support for more file types (e.g., Word documents).
-- Enable multi-user sessions with individual vector stores.
-- Improve UI/UX with file preview and real-time response display.

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue for bug fixes or feature requests.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.